-Pastebin (n. or v.)
+pastebin (n. or v.)

-Can refer to the company or the general act of publishing something anonymously (like credit card numbers) on the internet, not necessarily on the Pastebin website.
+This either refers to a text storage site or to the act of publishing something anonymously (like credit card numbers) somewhere on the internet, not necessarily on Pastebin.
+The verb is informal.

 patch (n. or v.)